Skye797/Gratheory/README.md

-Graphly - A mathematical graphing module for python
+Gratheory - A mathematical graphing module for python

 Create a graph -

-from Graphly import graph
+from gratheory import Graph

 g = graph(l, oneWayEdges = k)